AlexFengCisco/Cisco_MDS_Tools/README.md

      compare mds active zone database with compare_compare_zone_active(sh_run_01,sh_run_02

-     slow performance , 5K zone with members will take more than 300 seconds
+     * So far low performance , 5K zone with members will take more than 300 seconds, improving...

-     Branch Master

-     merged with fcid new branch

-     deleted fcid compare branch